ELPatitoLoco/ScriptedEvents-Wiki-Clone/SAVE.md

-The `SAVEVARIABLE` action grants variable control in a script.
+The `SAVE` action grants variable control in a script.
 See [Saving Variables](https://github.com/Thundermaker300/ScriptedEvents/wiki/Saving-Variables) for more information.

 ## Usage
 ```
-SAVEVARIABLE <VARIABLENAME> <VALUE>
+SAVE <VARIABLENAME> <VALUE>
 ```
 Saves a new variable.
 The new variable will not be changed at all until it is re-defined or removed.